3 day Tokyo itinerary

 And this brings you to the main Tokyo station, which is so enormous that the underground passageways feel like they’re taking you across the whole city.

-One of the popular parts of Tokyo station is the Ramen Street, where there’s a collection of good ramen restaurants in a little underground alleyway.
+One of the popular parts of Tokyo station is Ramen Street, where there’s a collection of good ramen restaurants in a little underground alleyway.
 You would definitely be able to find better ones across the city if you knew where to look but there’s something fun about this experience.

 Ramen street, Tokyo station, Japan